microsoft/fluentui/packages/react-components/react-infobutton/Spec.md

 ## Background

 An InfoButton provides a way for users to get more information about a particular UI element.
-It is a button that displays an icon and when clicked a Popover displays the additional information.
+It is a button containing an icon that, when clicked, displays a Popover with the additional information.
 InfoButton may contain focusable items inside the Popover.

 Because the Popover isn't always visible, it should not contain information that people must know in order to complete the field.